mathebuddy/mathebuddy-smpl/README.md

 The second method uses MathJS to calculate the absolute value of a complex number.
 Classes `Complex`, `Matrix`, ... provide type conversion methods.

-Any third party math library written (or compiled to) JavaScript may be included.
+Any third party math library written (or compiled to) JavaScript may be included, but increases the download size of the library (currently less than 200 kiB).